naparuba/tanuki-www/content/pages/docs/agent/http.md

 * ?cas=\<index\> : This flag is used to turn the `PUT` into a Check-And-Set operation.
 This is very useful as it allows clients to build more complex syncronization primitives on top.
-If the index is 0, then Consul will only put the key if it does not already exist.
+If the index is 0, then XXX will only put the key if it does not already exist.
 If the index is non-zero, then the key is only set if the index matches the `ModifyIndex` of that key.

 * ?acquire=\<session\> : This flag is used to turn the `PUT` into a lock acquisition operation.
-This is useful as it allows leader election to be built on top of Consul.
+This is useful as it allows leader election to be built on top of XXX.
 If the lock is not held and the session is valid, this increments the `LockIndex` and sets the `Session` value of the key in addition to updating the key contents.
 A key does not need to exist to be acquired.